ArjunPrasadSarkhel/UdemyCourseEnrollBot/README.md

 * Requires python, selenium, anti-captcha (pip install python-anticaptcha).

+* Works in Latest version of chrome.

 ## How to use?

- On Line number 21 & 23, give your udemy login-email id & udemy password, and you are done.
+* On Line number 21 & 23, give your udemy login-email id & udemy password, and you are done.

+* You need to install chromedriver & give its path in the PATH variable.
 ### Note

 * I made this so it can only scrape data from the first page of tutorial-bar, as from the second pages most of the coupon codes are already expired.